CyberSecurity Malaysia Information Security Management System Audit and Certification (CSM27001) Scheme

 In order to obtain and retain certification, the Client shall comply with the following procedures and rules:

-- the Client shall make available to CyberSecurity Malaysia all documents, samples of products, drawings, specifications and other information required by CyberSecurity Malaysia to complete the assessment programme and shall appoint a designated person who is authorised to maintain contact with CyberSecurity Malaysia;
+- the Client shall make available to CyberSecurity Malaysia all documents, samples of products, drawings, specifications and other information required by CyberSecurity Malaysia to complete the CSM27001 audit and certification service and shall appoint a designated person who is authorised to maintain contact with CyberSecurity Malaysia;

 - CyberSecurity Malaysia, if not satisfied that all certification requirements are met, shall inform the Client of those aspects in which the application has failed;